My past youth ministries were way too safe. Too predictable. But I was always trying to change this.

 Cut out all the excuses you’re thinking about using

 - Kids will leave

 - I don’t have enough leaders.

 - It’s impractical

 - My pastor won’t let us (I recommend finding a new church)

-If we want our kids to experience Jesus weekly (daily!) , we have to occasionally take away the safety net and teach them how to have faith and take risks.
-It starts with us.
+If you want your kids to experience Jesus weekly (daily!) , you have to occasionally take away the safety net and teach them how to have faith and take risks.
+It starts with you.

 Youth Ministry is safe.

 How can you take the safety net away this week?